notmedia/nfvm/README.md

   <img src="img/logo.png">
 </div>

-This tool is being developed, so wait some time please :)
+:warning:	This tool is being developed.
+Release 0.1 planned on the start of next week.

 ### Concept